-Wireless cameras are more vulnerable to hackers than the wired ones, so don’t go for wireless unless you really need it.
+Wireless cameras are more vulnerable to hackers than wired ones, so don’t go for wireless unless you need it.
 However, the wireless cameras will allow you to connect to the live feed from anywhere with an internet connection.
 Get them if you have your child to watch over the internet or watch your employees even when you’re not in the office.

 Fixed angle or PTZ?

 It’s tricky to decide; a setup with cameras with fixed angles will need you to have multiple cameras for a larger room.
 But a single PTZ camera can cover an extensive area as they have tilting, panning, and zooming functions.
 However, they can cost you more than fixed cameras as they have mechanical functionalities!

 If you need surveillance for both night and day, get a camera that can detect darkness and go night vision on its own.
 It will give you clear footage at night using an infrared imaging system, no matter how dark it gets.
 Some high-end cameras use IR filters and artificial illuminations to capture the videos.
 But they tend to be more expensive than the day-only regular cameras.

 Do you need two-way audio?